srividyatatikondala/AGASTHYA/README.md

 This repository contains the documentation, code, and resources related to the Green Hydrogen Project.
 The project is divided into the following components:

 1. **Hydrogen Production**: Utilizes electrolysis to produce hydrogen gas from water, with zero carbon emissions.
+2. **HICE**:HYDROGEN INTERNAL COMBUSTION ENGINE is used to run NON-POWERED VECHILES
-2. **Chatbot**: A chatbot system integrated with the project to provide information and answer user queries regarding green hydrogen technology.
+3. **Chatbot**: A chatbot system integrated with the project to provide information and answer user queries regarding green hydrogen technology.
-3. **Website**: A website designed to provide comprehensive information about the project, its objectives, and the benefits of green hydrogen technology.
+4. **Website**: A website designed to provide comprehensive information about the project, its objectives, and the benefits of green hydrogen technology.

 ## How It Works